+Property Instructions

+Profile Name Input "Appeon Server Tutor" as the name of the Appeon Server

+profile.

+Server Input "localhost".

+To deploy to a remote Appeon Server, enter the IP address or machine name of the remote server.

-Server Port (http) Input "80".
+Server Port (http) Input "9988".

-If Appeon Server is installed to EAServer, input "9988"; if installed to WebLogic, input "7001"; if installed to WebSphere, input "9080".
+If Appeon Server is installed to WebLogic, input "7001"; if installed to WebSphere, input "9080"; if installed to JBoss, input "8080".

 To deploy to a remote Appeon Server, enter the HTTP port of the remote server.

-AEM URL The URL for Appeon Enterprise Manager (AEM) will be automatically generated after Server and Server Port are specified.
+AEM URL The URL for Appeon Enterprise Manager (AEM) will be

+automatically generated after Server and Server Port are specified.

 Connection method Leave it as default.

 Deployment Security Leave it as default.

 Username Leave it as default.

-Password Leave it as default.
+Property Instructions Password Leave it as default.

-Step 2 - Click Test Appeon Server Settings.
+Step 2 - Click Test Appean Server Settings.

 Appeon Developer will try to connect to Appeon Server with the parameters you specified.
-Make sure the test is successful before you continue, as shown in Figure 7-28.
+Make sure the test is successful before you continue.

-Figure 7-28: Test connection
+Figure 7.28: Test connection